No matching questions found.

 What types of failures does automatic recovery handle?

 The app's per-plugin HTTP check detects HTTP 5xx server errors, HTTP 4xx regressions (e.g., 200 β†’ 404), or site unreachable conditions.
 When any of these is detected, it automatically rolls back the offending plugin to its previous version (pinpoint rollback) and verifies recovery.
 The same mechanism applies to WordPress core updates.
-WP-CLI commands run in safe mode (--skip-plugins --skip-themes), so even if the rolled-back plugin is throwing a fatal error, the rollback itself is guaranteed to execute.
+The rollback WP-CLI command is dynamically given a targeted skip directive (--skip-plugins=<offending plugin name>) that excludes only the broken plugin from loading, so even if it is throwing a fatal error, the rollback itself is guaranteed to execute.
 Sites with "Aggressive Auto-Fix Mode" enabled will additionally restore the DB and files together to the pre-update state as a last resort if the site is still broken.
 Note that themes are updated in bulk and are therefore not subject to per-theme rollback.
 Severe database corruption and browser-only (no-SSH) mode may also fall outside the scope of automatic recovery.

 If a WordPress core update is rolled back due to an issue, what happens to the remaining plugin updates?